-Paints: Any 'artist quality' brand is great.
-'Student grade' paints are not recommended for serious painters, but okay for beginners and experimenting.
+Paints: Any 'artist quality' brand is best.
+'Student grade' paints are okay for beginners and experimenting.
 At a minimum, bring the three primary colors: Quinacridone red or rose, yellow, phthalo blue, and other colors as you wish: perhaps a purple, orange, burnt sienna, or yellow ochre for nature scenes (to mix natural greens).

-I suggest 'semi-transparent' colors for superior glazes rather than too many cadmiums and browns (you can mix hundreds of browns).
+I suggest semi-transparent colors for superior 'glazes' rather than too many cadmiums and browns (you can mix hundreds of browns).
 White is necessary, avoid black (ask me why).
-Clear or gloss acrylic medium (not gel) is essential for translucent 'glazes'.
+Clear or gloss acrylic medium (not gel) is essential for translucent glazes.
 Gesso is terrific to recover valuable white areas, make corrections, and begin with renewed inspiration.